HSBC Help to Buy: ISA

 A Government bonus of 25% is payable of the amount you save up to £12,000.
 The maximum bonus you can receive is £3,000.

-The maximum annual amount you can save in to an Help to Buy: ISA will be less than the maximum annual ISA limit.
+The maximum annual amount you can save in to a Help to Buy: ISA will be less than the maximum annual ISA limit.

 - AER stands for Annual Equivalent Rate.
 This shows you what the gross rate would be if interest were paid and compounded each year.

-- Tax free free from personal liability to any UK Income Tax and Capital Gains Tax.
+- Tax free from personal liability to any UK Income Tax and Capital Gains Tax.

 - ISA stands for Individual Savings Account.